YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLPOOLRECOVERY, The size of the data written to the journal pool (xxxx) does not match the size of the data in the journal record (yyyy) for the replication instance file zzzz.
 The journal pool has been recovered.

-Run Time Error: An internal error was detected while writing to the journal pool associated with instance file zzzz, and the journal file has been recovered.
+Run Time Error: An internal error was detected while writing to the journal pool associated with the instance file zzzz, and the journal file has been recovered.
 Subsequent transactions will be written to the journal pool, but the source server will switch to reading from files until it reaches them.
 A core file may have been produced.

 Action: Report the entire incident context to your YottaDB support channel.